Andrzejpopielewicz/Coherent/README.md

   ALT/F2

-to change the virtual console
+to change the virtual console , login to Coherent
 Then enter

   /usr/bin/ticker &